-This blueberry, buttermilk and lime cake has a delicate zesty flavour with a lovely moist crumb from the buttermilk.
-This bake really needs nothing else with it other than a cup of tea or coffee and a good book.
+This Blueberry, Buttermilk and Lime cake has a delicate zesty flavour with a lovely moist crumb from the buttermilk.
+This bake really needs nothing else with it other than a big mug of tea or coffee and a good book.

 Sweet summer blueberries are an absolute joy, it doesn’t take me long to work my way through a punnet.
 I love that we have so many British growers now.
-This recipe takes full advantage of the new seasons berries although it does work just as well using frozen.
-The berries do have a tendency to sink to the bottom of the cake, save a few to sprinkle on the top of the cake and just push them in a little, this will help with an even distribution.
+This recipe takes full advantage of the new seasons berries although it does work equally well with frozen.
+The berries do have a tendency to sink to the bottom of the cake, save a few to sprinkle on the top of the cake and just push them in a little way, this will help with an even distribution.